Youssouf643/Eagle_BOT_YK/README.md

 <a href="https://github.com/Mrrashmika/QUEEN_ANJU_MD/graphs/commit-activity"><img height="20" src="https://img.shields.io/badge/Maintained-No-red.svg"></a>&nbsp;&nbsp;

 ### Please Read !
-Queen Anju is a whatsapp bot created by Gaming rash ( Janith Rashmika ) using baileys web api.
+Eagle YK is a whatsapp bot created by LeCoeurPirate🏴‍☠️( Youssouf YK ) using baileys web api.
 Do not use this bot in a way that will cause trouble to others.
 We are not responsible for any problems caused by your use of this!
-And Subscribe GAMING RASH and give one star for queen anju.
+And Subscribe LeCoeurPirate and give one star for queen anju.
 </br>
-#### Give One star For Queen Anju and [Follow Me](https://github.com/Mrrashmika)
+#### Give One star For Eagle_BOT_YK and [Follow Me](https://github.com/Mrrashmika)

-## How create queen Anju.
+## How create Eagle YK.

 **.
 Deploy steps.*
- - 1._Fork queen Anju repository._
+ - 1._Fork eagle bot yk repository._
     <br>
     <a href="https://github.com/Mrrashmika/QUEEN_ANJU_MD/fork"><img title="QUEEN_ANJU-MD" src="https://img.shields.io/badge/FORK QUEEN_ANJU-h?color=black&style=for-the-badge&logo=stackshare"></a>
  - 2._Link with yoour whatsappp using pair code._